sslawrence/f266e0c6-38e5/Readme.md

 * Much more unit testing
 * Support/utilization of http status codes (on internal exceptions thrown)
 * Certain items can be better expressed via custom data types (ex: name)
-* Seperate the exposed models and datatypes - I really love readonly/const properties, but data model bindings require empty constructors + get;set; enabled props; it would be much nicer if the gui models were better seperated with the actual logic units
+* Seperate the exposed models and datatypes - I really love readonly/const properties, but data model bindings require empty constructors & get;set; enabled props.
+It would be much nicer if the gui models were better seperated from the actual logic units.

 ## API
 ### Get a LIST of users by name